great-aryan/TrashBin/README.md

 # TrashBin
-Hii there,<br>The purpose of this repository is to make your contribution graph greener than chrolophyll.
+Hii there,<br>The purpose of this repository is to make your contribution graph greener than chrolophyll, learn Something and get you used to GitHub .

 <h4>You can contribute in many ways :</h4><br>
 <li>1.
 If you are developer, simply add anything which you are learning right now</li>